kinshukpandala/gitpanda/README.md

-- 👋 Hi, I’m @Kinshukpandala
+- 👋 Hi, I’m @kinshukpandala
 - 👀 I’m interested in exploring technology and solving real-world problems.
 - 🌱 I’m currently working on building cool projects.
 - 💞️ I’m eager to collaborate on innovative tech projects and open-source contributions.